opennms-forge/onms-k8s-poc/README.md

 ## Run in the cloud

-The following assumes that you already have an AKS or GKE cluster up and running, and `kubectl` is correctly configured on your machine to access the cluster.
+The following assumes that you already have an AKS or GKE cluster up and running with Nginx Ingress Controller and `cert-manager`, and `kubectl` is correctly configured on your machine to access the cluster.
 At a minimum, it should have three instances with 4 Cores and 16GB of RAM on each of them.

 Place the Java Truststore with the CA Certificate Chain of your Kafka cluster on a JKS file located at `k8s/pki/kafka-truststore.jks`.
 Otherwise, the deployment will fail.